Gemstone: Cutting and polishing

 Stones which are opaque or semi-opaque such as opal, turquoise, variscite, etc. are commonly cut as cabochons.
 These gems are designed to show the stone's color, luster and other surface properties as opposed to internal reflection properties like brilliance.
 Grinding wheels and polishing agents are used to grind, shape, and polish the smooth dome shape of the stones.

 Gems that are transparent are normally faceted, a method that shows the optical properties of the stone's interior to its best advantage by maximizing reflected light which is perceived by the viewer as sparkle.
 There are many commonly used shapes for faceted stones.
-The facets must be cut at the proper angles, which varies depending on the optical properties of the gem.
+The facets must be cut at the proper angles, which vary depending on the optical properties of the gem.
 If the angles are too steep or too shallow, the light will pass through and not be reflected back toward the viewer.
 The faceting machine is used to hold the stone onto a flat lap for cutting and polishing the flat facets.
 Rarely, some cutters use special curved laps to cut and polish curved facets.